The TPP Guide to Hosting an Exhibition Stand

 - Given regular breaks at scheduled times if you are expecting it to be busy

-How to Brief Exhibition Staff
+How to Brief Exhibition Staff on Hosting an Exhibition Stand

 Here’s a few pointers on how to brief your exhibition staff about your products, services, company ethos and your end-goal: